reedmusic/reedmusic.github.io/academy/sequencer.md

----
-title: Sequencer
-layout: wide
----

 # Sequencer

 ## 1. Generating rhythm

-Use the `amp:` option for `play` or `sample` to change its volume, or amplitude.
+Use the `amp:` option to change amplitude (for either synths or samples)

 `play :c4, amp: 0.75`